Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Unification of gauge couplings

+In Fig.~\ref{fig:unif1}, we first illustrate the unification of gauge couplings, considering only the inert scalar doublet and two generations of $Z_2$-odd vector-like leptons as the BSM content, all with masses of order ${\cal O}(1~\text{TeV})$.
+Without any BSM quarks, the slope of $\alpha_3^{-1}$ is unchanged, in comparison to the SM.
+On the other hand, the slopes of $\alpha_1^{-1}$ and $\alpha_2^{-1}$ are increased as both get positive contribution from the BSM.
+This brings down the scale of unification.
+We also observe that the presence of new particles raises the value of the unified gauge coupling.
+Embedding the model into grand unified theories may predict proton decay which has not been observed experimentally.
+The most-stringent limit on proton lifetime comes from Super-Kamiokande \cite{Proceedings:2012ulb} {\em viz.,} $\tau (p \to \pi^0 e^+) > 2.4 \times 10^{34}$ years.
+Although the proton lifetime is model-dependent, a naive estimate \cite{Nath:2006ut} is $\tau \sim M_G^4/(\alpha_G^2m_p^5)$ where $M_G$ is the unification scale, $\alpha_G=\frac{g_G^2}{4\pi}$, $g_G$ being the coupling value at $M_G$ and $m_p$ is the proton mass.
+For $1/\alpha_G \sim 30$, we require $M_G \gtrsim 6 \times 10^{15}$ GeV.

-We assume the scale for $Z_2$-odd leptons and the scalar $\Phi$ as $1$ TeV while $Z_2$-odd quarks are assumed to be much heavier such that there is a unification of the gauge couplings at a next higher scale ($t_G$), given by the condition \beq g_1 (t_G) = g_2 (t_G) = g_3 (t_G). \eeq In order to estimate the scale of the exotic quarks for unification, we utilise the RGEs upto 1-loop, which are a set of three decoupled equations corresponding to the gauge couplings $g_1$, $g_2$ and $g_3$.
-The calculation is shown in Appendix~\ref{app:rge_1loop} and we find that for unification, a good solution is introducing the quarks doublets ($Q^D_{L,R}$) at around $3$~TeV and quark singlets ($U^S_{L,R}, D^S_{L,R}$) at around $(300-500)$~TeV.
+With more number of scalars or vector-like leptons, the unification scale would be further decreased.
+The only plausible way to achieve $M_G \gtrsim 10^{16}$ GeV seems to be addition of quarks.
+In order to estimate the scale of the exotic quarks for unification, we utilise the RGEs upto 1-loop, which are a set of three decoupled equations corresponding to the gauge couplings $g_1$, $g_2$ and $g_3$.
+The calculation is shown in Appendix~\ref{app:rge_1loop}.
 Using these scales for defining the $\beta$-functions, we numerically solve the RGEs upto two-loops {\em i.e.,} Eq.~\ref{eqn:running} for the couplings $g_i$.
-The solution so obtained is plotted in Fig.~\ref{fig:unif}, considering two generations for each of the exotic fermions.

-It may be noted that, in general, we can consider a variable number of generations for each of the new particles.
-However, it is observed that a good solution is considering one scalar doublet with two generations of the exotic leptons and quarks.
-Considering more generations of quarks leads to the loss of asymptotic freedom.
-In other cases, either the unification does not occur or occurs at too small a scale than needed ($\gtrsim 10^{15} $~GeV).
+Out of the many solutions, two are plotted in Fig.~\ref{fig:unif}.